AndrewVSutherland/HGMs/PostgresSchema.md

-bezout_det | integer | determinant of the Bezout matrix (previously det) bezout_module | integer[] | invariants of the Bezout module (as an abelian group = Z-module) (previously snf) rotation_number | integer | rotation number (previously imprim = imprimitivity index) wild_primes | integer[] | list of wild primes
+bezout_det | integer | determinant of the Bezout matrix (previously det) bezout_module | integer[] | invariants of the Bezout module (as an abelian group = Z-module) (previously snf) rotation_number | integer | rotation number (previously imprim = imprimitivity index) variety_dim | integer | dimension of the canonical variety wild_primes | integer[] | list of wild primes
 A2 | integer[] | 2-part of A
 A3 | integer[] | 3-part of A